-4. Write a reflection on the experience that includes these four elements (4 points):a) your own reaction to the process, c) ways in which you would "better" prepare for or conduct a MAPS session in the future, and d) any other feelings and thoughts about how to promote family-centered and student-led assessment and planning approaches in IEP development and futures planning.
+4. Write a reflection on the experience that includes these four elements (4 points):a) your own reaction to the process, b) the reaction of the participants, c) ways in which you would "better" prepare for or conduct a MAPS session in the future, and d) any other feelings and thoughts about how to promote family-centered and student-led assessment and planning approaches in IEP development and futures planning.